Himmeldunkberg: Description

 The northern slope falls steeply away and is covered with mixed, deciduous forest.
 The arc from southwest to east is open; mainly covered by grasses, blackthorn, rose hips, silver thistles and bellflowers.

 The Himmeldunkberg lies in a nature reserve of the same name; for that reason mountain bikes may only be used on tracks with mountain bike signs.

-The mountain is however a very important site for unpowered aerial sports because it has the only suitable terrain for the demanding sport of model gliders with an east–west disposition for about 50 km around and was also previously used by kite flyers and paragliders.
+The mountain is an important site for unpowered aerial sports because it has the only suitable terrain for the demanding sport of model gliders with an east–west disposition for about 50 km around and was previously used by kite flyers and paragliders.

 A refuge hut, the Würzburger Hütte, belonging to the Würzburg branch of the German Alpine Society (DAV) is situated on the western slope at a height of 835 m.
 There are plans to move the hut to a "place more compatible with nature preservation", and also to reach an agreement with the glider flyers who are not allowed to use the mountain any more.